 Since first writing our review of Lexington Law and evaluating their services in particular, and credit repair more generally, we received hundreds of comments from clients and consumers.

-The Credit Repair Organizations Act (CROA), a federal law, prohibits credit repair organizations from taking consumers’ money until they fully complete the services promised.
+The Credit Repair Organizations Act (CROA), a federal law, prohibits credit repair organizations from taking consumers’ money until they complete the services promised.
 It also requires such firms to provide consumers with a written contract stating all the services to be provided and the terms and conditions of payment.
 Consumers have three days to withdraw from the contract.

 Credit repair is not effective for current, unpaid debts.
 Even if current debts fall off a credit report, they will reappear at the next reporting period.
 You need to get out of debt before seeking to remove a debt from your credit report.